 Fundamental to the delivery of these goals is diagnosing HIV-infections as early as possible.
-By achieving this, treatment can be used as prevention (TASP) and onward transmission will cease.
+When we achieving this, treatment can be used as prevention (TASP) and onward transmission will cease.
 By 2030 HIV will cease to exist as a global health threat.

-“Key populations” also tend to be individuals in the most vulnerable and hard-to-reach parts of the world including low and middle-income countries, those at war and those where healthcare-provision is minimal.
+“Key populations” are changing.
+These are the groups most prone to infection but least likely to seek test and treat programmes and also tend to be individuals in the most vulnerable and hard-to-reach parts of the world including low and middle-income countries, those at war and those where education and healthcare-provision are minimal.

-Where certain social and legal barriers exist to prevent access to, or indeed engagement with, HIV testing and treatment, HIV self-tests could unlock the door to a world without AIDS.
-This new technology empowers individuals to conduct an HIV test themselves, wherever and whenever is most suitable for them, in privacy and without a healthcare professional and get their own result while they wait.
-Enabling people previously disenfranchised to take responsibility.
+Social barriers exist that prevent people engaging with HIV testing and treatment programmes.
+HIV self-tests unlock that.
+This new technology empowers individuals to test themselves for HIV and get their own result wherever and whenever is most suitable for them, in privacy and without a healthcare professional.
+We are proving tha self-testing can enable people previously disenfranchised to take responsibility.

-Accelerating the scale up of acceptable and implementable testing programmes that have the potential to reach all of the undiagnosed are fundamental to achieving the first 90.
+Accelerating the scale up of acceptable and implementable self-testing programmes has the potential to reach all of the undiagnosed fundamental to achieving the first 90.

 Sustainable development is only achievable if adult populations can be kept large enough and healthy enough to generate their own income and wealth and, therefore, the ability to fund their own local healthcare systems.
 HIV/AIDS is a major risk to sustainable global development.